 The winter holiday break is upon us.
 This means being away from routines and schedules and more time at home, traveling, or visiting loved ones.
 Bottom line: families will be spending more time together (again).
 So, how can we find ways to put down our phones and engage in the yuletide cheer together?

 Join in what sparks joy or motivates your kids

 I often ask parents to investigate what will appeal enough to their kids that they’re willing to step away from their screens.
 Then I recommend to parents to take part in whatever that is.
 Maybe it’s a sport, music, cooking, or another hobby.
 Think about what’s the easiest way to draw your kids out enough to do something you can take part in.

 Ride a bike, take a walk, throw a football, play in the snow.
-Just being outside decreases depression, which is especially important during the winter months when there are fewer hours of daylight, and after almost two years of a pandemic that has forced everyone inside.
+Just being outside decreases depression, which is especially important during the winter months when there are fewer hours of daylight.

 Let them teach you something